-SoCalGas proposes to create a new two-way balancing account for the loan pool, funded at \$3.5 million from a refundable non-Public Purpose Program funds.
+SoCalGas proposes to create a new two-way balancing account for the loan pool, funded at \$3.5 Million from a refundable non-Public Purpose Program funds.
 For the 2006-2008 program cycle and the 2009 bridge funding period, the loan pool funding was borrowed from SoCalGas' working cash as a way to jump-start the program.
 Now that SoCalGas has a better sense of the loan funds needed to support the program, SoCalGas proposes to establish a ratepayer-funded loan pool to meet the anticipated demands during 2009-2011 program cycle.
 Once established, this loan pool is expected to be sustainable, as the loan repayments will be recycled to fund additional loans (i.e., a "revolving" fund).
-Also, at the beginning of the next program cycle, as part of the efforts to transition OBF loan pool from utility working cash to ratepayer funding, SoCalGas intends to transfer the remaining loan balances of existing loans to
+Also, at the beginning of the next program cycle, as part of the efforts to transition OBF loan pool from utility working cash to ratepayer funding, SoCalGas intends to transfer the remaining loan balances of existing loans to the newly created ratepayer-funded loan pool.
+SoCalGas requests \$3.5 Million for this loan pool.
+No cap is proposed for this loan pool as SoCalGas believes that OBF is contributing to a cost effective portfolio by providing positive support to energy efficiency rebate/incentive

 21 To support these program changes, SoCalGas filed Advice Letter 3936 to revise Rule No. 40 On-Bill Financing Program to remove all references to rebates/incentives to allow energy efficiency programs which do not offer rebate/incentives such as Emerging Technology Program to work with OBF as well as remove the restriction that OBF only serves core customers.
-This Advice Letter was approved with an effective date of January 16, 2009.
+This Advice Letter was approved with an effective date of 1/16/09.

-the newly created ratepayer-funded loan pool.
-SoCalGas requests \$3.5 million for this loan pool: approximately \$500,000 to account for transition from utility working cash to ratepayer funding at beginning of 2009-2011 program cycle and \$1 million each year over the three years from 2009 to 2011.
-No cap is proposed for this loan pool as SoCalGas believes that OBF is contributing to a cost effective portfolio by providing positive support to energy efficiency rebate/incentive programs and should be allowed to grow as needed.
+programs and should be allowed to grow as needed.
 This will create a sustainable loan pool with non-Public Purpose Program ratepayer funds.
 Since the loans are intended to be paid back (minus defaults), the loan pool should not be a "cost" to the EE programs.
 Loan defaults, on the other hand, are costs to the program and will be charged to PPP funds with corresponding credits to the loan pool through accounting entries as they occur.

-To track the loan pool funding, SoCalGas proposes to establish the On-Bill balancing account, which will track the difference between ratepayer funding and actual loans provided to customers participating in SoCalGas' OBF program.
+To track the loan pool funding, SoCalGas proposes to establish the On-Bill Financing Balancing Account ("OBFBA").
+The OBFBA is an interest bearing, two-way balancing account, which will track the difference between ratepayer funding and actual loans provided to customers participating in SoCalGas' OBF program.
 The two-way balancing account will afford SoCalGas the flexibility it needs to ensure the loan program will adhere to the requirements of its commercial lender's license exemption.
 If approved, SoCalGas would file a Compliance Advice Letter within 90 days of the effective date of the decision on this program to establish the OBFBA.
-Cost of loan defaults will be charged to Demand Side Management and allocated to customers based on Equal Percent of Base Revenue ("EPBR").
-The balance in the OBFBA will be amortized as necessary to recover any under collections associated with actual loan funding above the authorized annual funding requirements embedded in rates in connection with SoCalGas' annual regulatory account balance update filing for gas transportation rates effective January 1 of the following year .
-After repayment of all loans and termination of the On-Bill Financing program, the disposition of the over collection balance in the OBFBA will be refunded to ratepayers in connection with SoCalGas' annual regulatory account balance update filing or address the balance in the SoCalGas' next energy efficiency proceeding.
+Cost of loan defaults will be charged to Demand Side Management Balancing Account.
+The authorized funding will be collected through gas transportation rates and allocated to customers based on Equal Percent of Base Revenue ("EPBR").
+The balance in the OBFBA will be amortized as necessary to recover any under collections associated with actual loan funding above the authorized annual funding requirements embedded in rates in connection with SoCalGas' annual regulatory account balance update filing for gas transportation rates effective January 1 of the following year.
+After repayment of all loans and termination of the On-Bill Financing Program, the disposition of the over collection balance in the OBFBA will be refunded to ratepayers in connection with SoCalGas' annual regulatory account balance update filing or address the balance in the SoCalGas' next energy efficiency proceeding.